 The Holocaust

-What will happened if America and other countries stand out when Germany just began coerce and tyrannize the Jewish.
-A Holocaust in English and German is called "Holocaust", this word is from Greek, meaning burning sacrifices with fire.
-Jews called it "Shoah", from Hebrew, with the meaning of "holocaust.”
-The Holocaust refers to the ethnic cleansing of Nazi Germany in World War II and is one of the most notorious atrocities in World War II.
+What would have happened if America and other countries had stood up when Germany just began to coerce and tyrannize the Jews?
+A “holocaust” in English and German is from Greek, meaning “burning sacrifices with fire.”
+Jews called it "Shoah," from Hebrew, meaning a "holocaust.”
+The Holocaust refers to the ethnic cleansing of Jews by Nazi Germany in World War II and is one of the most notorious atrocities of the war.
 Germany massacred nearly six million Jews during the ethnic cleansing.

-After Nazi Germany's lightning-fast occupation of Poland, Denmark, Norway, the Netherlands, Belgium, Luxembourg and France into their own possession, and the Jews in those countries naturally lived under the ravages of fascist iron hoofs.
-German Defense Forces, Nazi Germany and German Government all concerted action to persecute Jewish.
-Then Nazi even started incitement to the public to oppose to the Jewish.
-The Jewish has no freedom, they have to wear Jewish star.
-Everybody will have the eyes of despise to them when they walking on the street.
-Jewish force to live in Jewish district.
-Because that place is too small and no one get out, so there was an infection began to spread.
-Every Jewish that walking near around the export could being shot by the soldiers.
+After Nazi Germany's lightning-fast occupation of Poland, Denmark, Norway, the Netherlands, Belgium, Luxembourg and France, the Jews in those countries naturally lived under the ravages of fascist iron hoofs.
+The German Defense Forces, Nazi Germany and German Government all concerted action to persecute Jewish people.
+Then Nazis even started incitement to the public to oppose to the Jew.
+The Jewish people had no freedom, they had to wear the Jewish star.
+Everybody would have the eyes of despise to them when they walked on the street.
+Jews were forced to live in the Jewish district.
+Because that place was too small and no one could get out, so there was an infection that began to spread.
+Every Jew that walked around near the export could be shot by the soldiers.

 The exile of Greek Jews was one of the most barbaric acts of fascism.
-The ten-day journey, when the expelled Jews arrived at the concentration camp, was exhausted, waiting for them only for slave labor and wanton slaughter.
-Extinction orders inciting the local population to exterminate Judaism spread everywhere, thousands or thousands of Jewish were summoned to some remote place to be executed by killing machines, many unknown Jewish were driven to another world before they could understand what was going on, and sometimes the whole area turned into a rare giant cemetery.
+The ten-day journey, when the expelled Jews arrived at the concentration camp, was exhausting, and what awaited them was only slave labor and wanton slaughter.
+Extinction orders inciting the local population to exterminate Judaism spread everywhere, thousands and thousands of Jewish were summoned to some remote place to be executed by killing machines, many unknown Jews were driven to another world before they could understand what was going on, and sometimes the whole area turned into a giant cemetery.
 A large number of children were sent to concentration camps in batches.
 Children over the age of 14 were treated as adults in the process of being sent to concentration camps.
 Sometimes the innocent, weak children came home from a children's home in a school or a Jewish neighborhood and saw only unfamiliar faces at home, and their parents had been poisoned.
-January 27, 1945, the Soviet Red Army invaded Auschwitz concentration camp, they saw 7650 ghost-like people —— Holocaust survivors.
+January 27, 1945, the Soviet Red Army invaded Auschwitz concentration camp, they saw 7,650 ghost-like people —— Holocaust survivors.
 The Soviet Red Army, which liberated Auschwitz, was the 100th Infantry Division and the 107th Division 504th Infantry Regiment.
 On the way to the liberation of the concentration camp, the Red Army of the Soviet Union exchanged fire along the road and the fleeing Germans.
 There were 231 Red Army soldiers sleeping in the battle to liberate Auschwitz.

 -https://baike.baidu.com/item/犹太人大屠杀/4816832